 Average Customer Acquisition Cost (CAC) By Industry

 In this article, I will talk about what customer acquisition cost is, how to calculate it and how to optimize it for SaaS companies.
-If you are looking to expand your customer base and reach wider audiences, this article will be quite useful for you.
+So, if you’re looking to reduce the cost of acquisition and increase the number of customers you get per year, this article is for you.

 What Is Customer Acquisition Cost?